-(i) Listing fees have been paid to the Stock Exchanges for the year 2017-18.
+(i) Listing fees have been paid to the Stock Exchanges for the year 2021-22.

-(ii) The Calcutta Stock Exchange Association Ltd. has vide its Letter No.CSEA/ID/223/2008 dated 16th April 2008 confirmed the delisting of theCompany's Shares from the official List of their exchange.
+(iii) The Calcutta Stock Exchange Association Ltd. has vide its Letter No.CSEA/ID/223/2008 dated 16th April 2008 confirmed the delisting of theCompany's Shares from the official List of their exchange.
 However Equity Shares havebeen allowed to be traded under the "Permitted Category" on the Exchangeconsidering the interest of General Investors in the Company.

 (i) NSE - SOMATEX (ii) BSE - 521034 (iii) CSE - 29067.
 De-mat ISIN Number in NSDL& CDSL ISIN INE 314C01013.

 22. EXPLANATION OR COMMENTS ON QUALIFICATIONS RESERVATIONS OR ADVERSE REMARKS ORDISCLAIMERS MADE BY THE AUDITORS AND THE PRACTICING COMPANY SECRETARY IN THEIR REPORTS

 The Auditors Report and Secretarial Auditors Report do not contain any reservationqualification or adverse remark and therefore need no explanations or comments from theBoard of Directors.

-21. BOARDS EVALUATION OF THE PERFORMANCE
+23. BOARD'S EVALUATION OF THE PERFORMANCE

 24. NUMBER OF BOARD MEETINGS CONDUCTED DURING THE YEAR UNDER REVIEW

 25. AUDIT COMMITTEE

 Four (4) Meetings of the Audit Committee were held during the year under review thedetails of which are given in the Report on Corporate Governance forming part of thisReport.
 The Board of Directors accepted all recommendations of the Audit Committee in thereporting period.

 26. ESTABLISHMENT OF VIGIL MECHANISM / WHISTLE BLOWER MECHANISM

 27. REMUNERATION POLICY

-The Board has on recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration including criteria for determining qualifications positive attributesindependence of Directors and other matters as per section 178 and Clause 49(IV)(B) ofListing Agreement.
+The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration including criteria for determining qualifications positive attributesindependence of Directors and other matters as per section 178 and Clause 49(IV)(B) ofListing Agreement.
 The salient features of the Company's Nomination and RemunerationPolicy are stated in the Corporate Governance Report.
-The Policy is available on thewebsite of the Company i.e.http://www.somatextiles.com.
+The Policy is available on thewebsite of the Company viz. www.somatextiles.com.

 28. CORPORATE GOVERNANCE

 29. CORPORATE GOVERNANCE VOLUNTARY GUIDELINES 2009

 Governance in December 2009 for voluntary adoption of a set of good practices by theCorporate Sector.
 These guidelines are expected to serve as a benchmark for the CorporateSector and also help them in achieving the highest standard of Corporate Governance.Guidelines are reviewed by the Management from time to time to ensure the adherence of thesame voluntarily commensurate with the requirements best suited to your Company graduallyin phases.

 30. MANAGEMENT DISCUSSION AND ANALYSIS

 31. DIRECTORS' RESPONSIBILITY STATEMENT

-(a) that in the preparation of attached Annual Accounts for the Financial Year ended 31stMarch 2021 the applicable Accounting Standards have been followed along with properexplanation relating to material departures wherever applicable; (b) that they haveselected the Accounting Policies described in notes to accounts which have beenconsistently applied except where otherwise stated and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the stateof affairs of the Company as on 31st March 2017 and of the loss of the Company for the yearended on that date;
+(a) that in the preparation of attached Annual Accounts for the Financial Year ended 31stMarch 2021 the applicable Accounting Standards have been followed along with properexplanation relating to material departures wherever applicable; (b) that they haveselected the Accounting Policies described in notes to accounts which have beenconsistently applied except where otherwise stated and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company as on 31 st March 2021 and of the loss of the Company for the yearended on that date;

-(c) that they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the CompaniesAct 2013 for safeguarding the assets of the Company and for preventing and detectingfraud and other irregularities; and (d) that they have prepared the attached AnnualAccounts on a going concern' basis.
+(c) that they have taken proper and sufficient care for the provisions of the CompaniesAct 2013 for safeguarding the assets of the Company and for preventing and detectingfraud and other irregularities; and (d) that they have prepared the attached AnnualAccounts on a going concern' basis.